storageos/storageos.github.io/_docs/install/prerequisites/firewalls.md

 | 5710        | tcp       | NATS service           |
 | 5711        | tcp & udp | Gossip service         |

-StorageOS also uses random ports to dial-out to these ports on other sotrageOS nodes.
+StorageOS also uses random ports to dial-out to these ports on other StorageOS nodes.
 For this reason, outgoing traffic should be enabled.

 ## Firewalls and VPS providers